Jezebel

 In contrast, consider an instance where Tiffany doesn't feel safe.
 During her job interview in a sallow, fluorescent-tinged office, she’s asked to strip in front of Chuck (Dennis Jaffee), the man who runs the webcam business.
 Even as Chuck looks her over in a discomfiting way, the camera politely averts its gaze, focusing instead on Chuck’s sleazy elevator eyes.
 It’s crucial that in this moment of vulnerability, audiences aren’t made to join in the exploitation of Tiffany’s revealed body.
 Instead, we watch her unsure face and root for her to get through this brief moment so that she can move on to better things.
 And she does, quickly ushered into a room to get trained by a fellow cam girl who’s friendly and puts Tiffany—and us, by proxy—at ease.

 All this to say, it's difficult to make a bullet list of what constitutes the male gaze or the female gaze.
-So really, the easiest way to avoid the issue altogether is to put a woman behind the lens for scenes that focus on women’s sexuality.
-Or at least do as Barry Jenkins does in If Beale Street Could Talk (2018), and get women to consult on the scene in question.
+So really, the easiest way to avoid the issue altogether is to put a woman behind the lens for scenes that focus on women’s sexuality, hire an on-set intimacy coordinator, or do as Barry Jenkins does in If Beale Street Could Talk (2018): Get women to consult on the scene in question.

 Race: 5/5

 While race is never tackled head-on, it doesn’t need to be.
 Jezebel comes from the lived experience of a Black woman who at one point in her life, as depicted within the film, had to live in a cramped studio with four other people.
-It provides an inside look at a Black family unit and presents a unique version of sisterhood.
-I can’t say that either of my older sisters have ever given me money to buy myself a vibrator, but the relationship between Tiffany and her sister Sabrina, played by Perrier herself, is no less nurturing than how we typically define a healthy relationship between siblings.
+It provides an inside look at a Black family and presents a unique version of sisterhood.
+I can’t say that either of my older sisters have ever given me money to buy myself a vibrator, but the relationship between Tiffany and her sister Sabrina, played by Perrier herself, is no less nurturing than any healthy relationship between siblings.
 Meanwhile, the unique problems Black women have to face come into the narrative organically.
-Much as minorities can’t avoid issues of race, neither can Tiffany.
+Much as people of color aren’t allowed to avoid issues of race, neither can Tiffany.

-The most overt instance of race occurs when Tiffany gets called a “N----- BITCH” in the chatroom by a client.
+The most overt instance occurs when Tiffany gets called a “N--GER BITCH” in the chatroom by a client.
 Right away, we see how little support she receives from her white coworkers.
-The two fellow cam girls she shares the couch with flippantly equate the racial slur with being called “whores” or “dirty pussies”, and when Tiffany storms into the office to demand that Chuck ban the client from the chatroom, Chuck just tells her to calm down and says that he’s “a good customer”.
+The two fellow cam girls she shares the couch with flippantly equate the racial slur with being called “whores” or “dirty pussies,” and when Tiffany storms into the office to demand that Chuck ban the client from the chatroom, Chuck just tells her to calm down and says that he’s “a good customer.”
 Without ever having to say it aloud, Jezebel recognizes the inherent differences in living life as a Black sex worker versus a white sex worker.

 Mediaversity Grade: B+ 4.33/5

 I’ve seen indie movies that center young women, and I’ve seen films that comment on sex work.
-But I’ve never seen such a personal story from a director who has that lived this experience and for that reason, Jezebel succeeds in bringing something new to the table.
+But I’ve never seen such a personal story from a director who has lived this experience, and for that reason, Jezebel brings something new to the table.
 I love Perrier’s refusal to let society stamp out the joys that can be found in non-traditional ways.
 Hulu’s Harlots and Pose on FX have touched on similar material and each title brings a fresh perspective to media’s collective portrayal of the seedy, but sometimes empowering industry.

 For Tiffany, that feeling of empowerment comes in the form of a safe john; a tough love sister; a pair of indecent, thigh-high patent leather stiletto boots.
 They might not be widely accepted by society, but her joy is hers to own and I enjoyed watching her self-confidence grow over the course of the film.
-We need more positive stories about Black women from low-income backgrounds, and Jezebel is a great entry to help outweigh the decades of cinema that only show this demographic from a single facet.
+We need more positive stories about Black women from low-income backgrounds, and Jezebel is a great entry to help outweigh the decades of cinema that stereotype this demographic.